If you have the "Illinois Seal of Biliteracy" from high school and are wondering which class to take, contact:

 Have you had 2 or 3 years of German in high school or 2 semesters in college?
 This Intermediate German class is for you.
 It can also be used towards your Gen Ed Humanities requirement.
 You will review basic German grammar and vocabulary, and enhance your speaking and writing skills while learning more about the globalized society in modern Germany.
 Short readings (stories), music and films will be part of this course.

-WLG 4405 Topics: German Film for Conversation (3 credits)
+WLG 4405 Topics: Contemporary Forms of Communication (3 credits)

 ONLINE OPTION!
 WLS 1101 Beginning Spanish I (4 credits)